 Also, look into programs in Arizona that provide assistance with closing costs.
 For example, the Home Plus Mortgage will potentially cover your entire down payment and closing costs in the form of a silent second mortgage.
 Or, if you use a VA or USDA loan that requires no down payment, you have less money to come up with out of pocket.

-Connect with Clever today for a no-obligation consultation and let us introduce you to a local Arizona agent that can help you lower your closing costs.
+Connect with Clever today for a no-obligation consultation and let us introduce you to a local Arizona agent that can help you navigate the home buying process.